 - Patellar luxation: Dislocating kneecaps are common in many breeds of dog, and are usually straightforward to sort out.

 - Compression of the spinal cord and spinal nerve roots can be an acute emergency requiring the burring of windows in adjacent bone to relieve compression.
 Hemilaminectomy, dorsal laminectomy and ventral slots are some of the techniques we use to address these problems.
+Our high-spec CT scanner is a very important tool used in may spinal surgeries.

 - Fracture fixation: where the spinal cord is not completely transected by trauma, the results of surgical stabilisation can be extremely good and extremely rewarding.
 But these cases need the proper care before, during and after surgery if the desired outcome is to be achieved.